Call for Abstracts

 We are keen to receive abstracts relating to any aspect of Occupational Health, from both academic and practitioner delegates.
-The theme of Occupational Health 2018 is “Research, Practice and Policy” and abstracts relevant to those topics are especially welcome, as are submissions from overseas and from trainees.
+The theme of Occupational Health 2020 is “Research, Practice and Policy” and abstracts relevant to those topics are especially welcome, as are submissions from overseas and from trainees.
 Prizes will be awarded for the best presentations at the Conference.

-A session within the programme has been set aside for oral presentations (free papers) and posters will be located in an easily-accessible area for viewing during all break times.
+Increased time within the programme has been set aside for oral presentations (free papers) and posters will be located in an easily-accessible area for viewing during all break times.
 A led poster walk is also scheduled to include all posters.

 We have aimed to keep the Abstract Submission process as simple as possible but it is ESSENTIAL that you read the instructions below before you submit.
 Thank you.

 Please take time to read these Instructions for Submission:

 - Your abstract must be received by 9am on 2nd March 2020

 - Your abstract must be submitted in English